Labial reduction and correction

 be of benefit.

 Sometimes it is useful to correct a hernia or spread of the rectus muscles of the abdomen (divarication of the recti) as part of the abdominoplasty.
 This has the benefit of reducing your waistline as well.
-After weight loss, sometimes there is sagging of the pubic area.
-A pubic lift will correct this.
+Correction of this will increase your post operative discomfort for 2 or 3 days.
+After weight loss, sometimes there is sagging of the pubic area, and a pubic lift may be indicated to correct this and give a more youthful appearance

 Who benefits from an abdominoplasty?